-Whether by preserving memories of our past through stories and artifacts, maintaining the skills and crafts of our predecessors or making new creations to be cherished in the years to come, we recognise the importance of our Heritage.
+Whether by preserving memories of our past through stories and artefacts, maintaining the skills and crafts of our predecessors or making new creations to be cherished in the years to come, we recognise the importance of our Heritage.
 This page highlights some of the legacy being preserved, maintained and created in Your Community.

 Saskatoon’s First Cemetery